Fist of Zen: Plot

 If they succeed in the final challenge, they win all of the accumulated money, while if they fail, they lose it all.

 Zen words of enlightenment

 About every three rituals, the boys look up to the Zen master and ask for their counseling.

 At that point, the Zen master is shown giving supposedly profound advice to reach enlightenment, which is usually totally random nonsense.

 The participants are then shown thanking him for his words.

-At the end of the show, the Zen master gives some final words, after which the Chinese man is sometimes revealed to speak English (which he hadn't during all the show), and to be on a chroma key screen, with all the backgrounds being a montage.
+At the end of the show, the Zen master gives some final words, after which he is revealed to speak English (which he hadn't during all the show), and to be on a chroma key screen, with all the backgrounds being a montage.